FREQUENTLY ASKED QUESTIONS

 It is likely there is a compelling reason you are interested in franchise ownership.
 Something has pulled you to shift your thinking from your current situation, career or business and consider franchise ownership.
 Or you are just curious about franchising, which is everywhere around us but yet holds mystery for many people.
 Here are answers to some of the most frequently asked questions.

 According to the International Franchise Association (IFA), franchising is a method for expanding a business and distributing goods and services through a licensing relationship.
 A franchisor is a company that grants a license to a franchisee for conducting business under their brand, marks, trade dress, policies and procedures.
 The franchisor will not only specify the products and services that are offered by the franchisee but will also provide them with an operating system and support in addition to the brand.
 In exchange for the licensing, training, support and other system benefits, a royalty is paid to the franchisor and is nearly always a percentage of revenue although there are a few variations.

 Is Franchising Right for Me?

 Are you frustrated in your current career or looking to build a sustainable and valuable future for you and your family?
 Do you love the thought of running your own business but have no idea what type of business you should consider?

-You should feel comfortable with following someone else’s system before taking the leap to start a franchise.
+You should feel comfortable with following someone else’s system before starting a franchise.
 One reason franchising is successful is consistency.
-The franchisee must follow established systems and processes to ensure a consistent product or service.
+The franchisee must follow established policies and processes to ensure a consistent product or service.
 If you want to be creative and make your own way, franchising might not be the solution for you.